yabje/scoresaber-wiki/wiki/ranking/how-to-rank-map.md

 Congratulations!
 The 7 days of qualified period has passed, and your map is now considered ranked.

 :::danger ⚠️ ATTENTION
-Now that your map is ranked, you should never delete said map from being available to players.
-If you are find deleting one of your ranked maps, you will be considered as unreliable and will then be banned from ranking any maps on ScoreSaber in the future.
+You must never make your ranked maps unavailable to players.
+If you violate this rule, you will be banned from ranking any maps on ScoreSaber in the future.
 :::